designsystemau/blog/src/posts/gold-design-system.md

 permalink: posts/{{ title | slug }}/index.html
 ---

-Today marks the launch of GOLD Design System, replacing the Australian Government Design System.
+Today marks the launch of GOLD Design System - the Government Open Language for Design.

+GOLD replaces the decomissioned Australian Government Design System.

+* 🌟 The design system has been renamed from Australian Government Design System to GOLD Design System
 * 🚀 Docs are available at [https://gold.designsystemau.org/](https://gold.designsystemau.org/)
 * 🚀 Npm packages have been published at [@gold.au](https://www.npmjs.com/org/gold.au)
-* 🌟 The design system has been renamed from Australian Government Design System to GOLD Design System
+* 👨‍💻 The repo for opening Issues and contributing code is now [gold-design-system](https://github.com/designsystemau/gold-design-system) on GitHub

 To continue to benefit from future updates to the Design System, including security patches, see bottom of page for [Migration details](#migration-details).

 ### Reasons for changing the name to GOLD

-Some might remember GOLD was the original name of the design system - the Government Open Language of Design.
+Some might remember GOLD was the original name of the design system.

 <img src="/images/previous-gold-docs.png" style="box-shadow: 1px 1px 10px #cccccc; border: 1px solid #e5e5e5;" />

-As the curatorship of Australian Government Design System by the Digital Transformation Agency ends, we thought it would be appropriate to bring GOLD back!
+We thought it was time to bring GOLD back!

 The Technical Steering Committee (TSC) agreed to a name change via Request for Change (RFC) process, full details can be read at the [pull request](https://github.com/designsystemau/RFCs/pull/8/files).